farjan/MachineLearning/README.md

+# Stanford University
-# Andrew Ng Machine Learning Course Exercises
+# Andrew Ng Machine Learning Course Exercises and Algorithms

 Python implementation of the Machine Learning exercises of an open course by Standford University by Andrew Ng available at coursera.org.